sigmaSd/HijriDate-rs/README.md

 Rust HijriDate
 =====================

-Convert between hijri and Gregorian date.
+**Rust HijriDate** provides functionality for conversion between hijri and gregorian calanders.

+The crate name is `hijri_date`.

 # To do